alwell/Study-guides/no_I.md

-Certainly.
-Drawing on the source material you provided, I can convert the entirety of the "NEW SOURCE" into Markdown format for you.
-This includes the briefing document, the list of key ideas and quotes, and the summary.
+Right, I can certainly convert the source material you provided into **Github compatible Markdown** for you.
+As Github Markdown is largely standard Markdown, the output will be the same as the previous conversion.

-Here is the Markdown representation of your source:
+Here is the Markdown representation of the "NEW SOURCE" text:

 ```markdown
 # Understanding the Truth of Not-Self